KittyGiraudel/site/_posts/2013-08-23-scroll-overflow-menu.md

 ---

 <section>
 <p class="explanation">The following is a guest post by <a href="http://darbybrown.com/">Hugo Darby-Brown</a>, a talented front-end developer.
-I'm very glad to have him writing here today!</p>
+I'm very glad to have him writing here today about a menu concept he came up with!</p>
-<p>Before I start off I'd like to say that this is more of a proof of concept, than a method that I'd recommend using on your next project.
+<p>Before I start off I'd like to say that this is more of <strong>a proof of concept</strong>, than a method that I'd recommend using on your next project.
 This menu uses the CSS declaration <code>-webkit-overflow-scrolling: touch;</code> so support is a little flakey on older devices, but there are a few polyfills, which I will cover later (should you feel the urge to use this menu).</p>
 </section>
 <section id="setting-out">
 <h2>Setting Out <a href="#setting-out">#</a></h2>